 Donations will go toward funding initiatives for educating Black and brown youth, such as programs for coding, activism camps, and providing books for schools.

-Donations will go toward medical aid, financial aid, educational programs, and other services for disabled Black, indigenous people of color.
+Donations will go toward medical aid, financial aid, educational programs, and other services for disabled Black, brown, and Indigenous people.

 Donations will go toward Black-voter education initiatives and supporting Black political candidates.